Recent Earthquakes

 Grindavik, a town with a population of approximately 3,300, sits on the Reykjanes Peninsula, about 31 miles south west of the capital, Grindavik was evacuated on the 10th of November.
 An eruption began on December 18th.
 On the 19th of December The Icelandic Met Office said " The development of the eruption is similar to recent eruptions at Fagradalsfjall, where the fissures are starting to contract and form individual eruption vents.
 Presently, there are about five eruption vents spread along the original fissure.
 According to information from scientists who went on a second helicopter flight with the Icelandic Coast Guard at around 04:00 UTC today, the total length of the fissure eruption has not changed much from the beginning.
 There was little activity at the southern end of the fissure near Hagafell, and the majority of the lava flow is heading east towards Fagradalsfjall.
 Two streams reach west, both north of Stóra-Skógfell."

-Herat, Afghanistan Earthquake October 7 2023
+Herat, Afghanistan October 7th 2023

 These figures show the location from the Raspberry Shake Shake Net app and the earthquake recorded by a citizen Raspberry Shake seismometer 5,676km away from Ireland.